kristi2002/ResourceBookingAPI/README.md

 Commit your changes (git commit -am 'Add new feature').
 Push to the branch (git push origin feature-branch).
 Create a new Pull Request.

+Team & Contact Info
+If you have any questions or feedback, feel free to reach out to any of the team members:

+Kristi Komini: kristi.komini@studenti.unicam.it